lux-org/lux/README.md

 <!-- For more detailed examples of how to use Lux, check out this demo [notebook](https://github.com/lux-org/lux/blob/master/examples/demo.ipynb).  -->

+# Dev Support
 Lux is undergoing active development.
-Please report any bugs, issues, or requests through [Github Issues](https://github.com/lux-org/lux/issues).
+Please report any bugs, issues, or requests through [Github Issues](https://github.com/lux-org/lux/issues) or post on the #help channel in the <a href="http://lux-project.slack.com/">Lux Slack org</a>.

+If you are interested in participating in a user study on Lux, please contact Doris Lee (<a href="mailto:dorislee@berkeley.edu">dorislee@berkeley.edu</a>) for more detail.